Generic Inference in Latent Gaussian Process Models: Experiments

 \subsubsection{Batch optimization}

-\paragraph{Binary and multi-class classification.} Here we evaluate the performance of batch optimization of model parameters on the \mnistbin and \mnist datasets.
+\paragraph{Classification.} Here we evaluate the performance of batch optimization of model parameters on multi-class classification using \mnist and refer the reader to Appendix \ref{sec:medium-binary-mnistbin} for the results on binary classification using \mnistbin.
 We optimized the kernel hyperparameters and the variational parameters, but fixed the inducing point locations using $k$-means clustering.
 Unlike most previous approaches \citep{ranzato2006energy, jarett2009recognition}, we did not tune model parameters using the validation set.
 Instead, we considered the validation set to be part of the training set and used our variational framework to learn all model parameters.
 As such, the current setting likely provides a lower performance on test accuracy compared to the approaches that use a validation dataset, however our goal is simply to show that we were able to achieve competitive performance in a sparse setting when no knowledge of the likelihood model is used.

-We see in Figure~\ref{fig:mnist2_bin} that the performance improves significantly with denser models, i.e.~when we use a larger number of inducing variables.
-Overall, our model achieves an accuracy of $98.1\%$ and a mean \nlp of $0.062$ on \mnistbin with a sparsity factor of $0.04$.
-This is slightly better than the performance obtained by \citet{hensman-et-al-aistats-2015}, who report an accuracy of $97.8\%$ and \nlp of $0.069$, although they used a smaller number of inducing variables.
-We will show later that our model also achieves similar performance when using the same sparsity factor as that used by \citet{hensman-et-al-aistats-2015} when the inducing inputs (i.e.~the locations of the inducing variables) are learned.

-Figure~\ref{fig:mnist_full} shows the result on the \mnist dataset.
-As in the case of \mnistbin, the performance improves with denser models.
+Figure~\ref{fig:mnist_full} shows the result on the \mnist dataset. we see that the performance improves with denser models.
 Overall, \savigp achieves an error rate of $2.77\%$ at $\sfmath = 0.04$.
 This is a significant improvement over the results reported by \citet{gal-et-al-nips-2014}, in which a separate model was trained for each digit, which achieved an error rate of $5.95\%$.
 As a reference, previous literature reports about $12\%$ error rate by linear classifiers and less than $1\%$ error rate by state-of-the-art deep convolutional nets.
 Our results show that our method reduces the gap between \gptext{}s and deep nets while solving the harder problem of full posterior estimation.
+In \apref{sec:medium-binary-mnistbin} we show that our model can achieve slightly better performance than that reported by \cite{hensman-et-al-aistats-2015} on \mnistbin.

 \paragraph{Gaussian process regression networks.} Figure~\ref{fig:sarcos_two} shows that \sarcostwo gets a significant benefit from a higher number of inducing points, which is consistent with previous work that found that the performance on this dataset improves as more data is being used to train the model \citep{vijayakumar2000locally}.
 The performance is significantly better than the results reported by \citet{nguyen-bonilla-uai-2014}, who achieved a mean standardized squared eror (\msse) of $0.2631$ and $0.0127$ across joints $4$ and $7$, against our values of $0.0033$ and $0.0065$ for $\sfmath = 0.04$.
 However, we note that their setting was much sparser than ours on joint $4$.